 Time management refers to how you schedule and organize your time for different activities.
 There are many different tools, and techniques to help you get more done in less time.

-Time is your most precious resource.
-It is the most valuable thing you have.
+Time is one of your most precious resources.
 It is perishable, it is irreplaceable, and it cannot be saved.
 It can only be reallocated from activities of lower value to activities of higher value.

 All work requires time.